promptfoo/promptfoo/site/docs/providers/openai.md

   - vars:
       city: New York
-    # postprocess returns only the 'name' property for this testcase
+    # transform returns only the 'name' property for this testcase
-    postprocess: output.name
+    transform: output.name
     assert:
       - type: is-json
       - type: similar